If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Social Media Body Positive Feeds to Follow

-Fill Your Feed with Body Positive Goodness Improve your body image by following these positive body image social media feeds.
+Support a healthy body image by following these body positive social media feeds.
 Fill your feed with realistic and positive images of bodies and health.
 The messages that you see and hear everyday matter and influence how you feel about your own human body.
-Pick the ones that speak to you, the […]Read More
+Pick the ones that speak to you and resonate with you and make […]Read More

 Liking Yourself is a Rebellious Act